briandrum/codes.forchagrin.com/_chapters/chapter-335-licensing-accidents.md

     driver's license or permit for a definite period of one year.

 4. _(d)_ The filing of a sworn complaint against a person for a violation of Ohio R.C.
-4511.205 does not preclude the filing of a sworn complaint for a violation of a substantially equivalent municipal ordinance for the same conduct.
+[4511.205][ORC Section 4511.205] does not preclude the filing of a sworn complaint for a violation of a substantially equivalent municipal ordinance for the same conduct.
 However, if a person is adjudicated a delinquent child or a juvenile traffic offender for a violation of Ohio R.C.
-4511.205 and is also adjudicated a delinquent child or a juvenile traffic offender for a violation of a substantially equivalent municipal ordinance for the same conduct, the two offenses are allied offenses of similar import under Ohio R.C.
-2941.25.
+[4511.205][ORC Section 4511.205] and is also adjudicated a delinquent child or a juvenile traffic offender for a violation of a substantially equivalent municipal ordinance for the same conduct, the two offenses are allied offenses of similar import under Ohio R.C.
+[2941.25][ORC Section 2941.25].

 5. _(e)_ As used in this section, "electronic wireless communications device" includes any of the following: